Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 Laying down rules in your group provides clarity to members and a sense of direction as to what is expected of them in the group.

-This way we have established our boundaries and conveyed very humbly regarding everything one needs to follow if they wish to be a part of the community.
+This way she has established boundaries and conveyed very humbly about everything one needs to follow if they wish to be a part of her community.

-I’d also like you to please pay attention to the usage of words in the rules.
+When you are adding rules to your Facebook group, I’d like you to please pay attention to the usage of words.
 You don’t want to sound rude or arrogant, so avoid using controlling words like ‘should’, ‘must’, ‘ought to’, ‘have to’, etc.

-#16.
-Create a pinned post and offer awesome value
+20. Create a pinned post in your Facebook group and offer awesome value

-You can do that by offering anything valuable to your members like an eBook, cheat sheet, guide, assistance of some sort or anything alike.
+In pinned posts, you can offer anything valuable like a cheat sheet, guide, assistance of some sort or anything alike.

 I have always admired Fittr, now a massive 100 crore business which started as just a Facebook group in 2013.
-And, I really like how they’re using their group’s pinned post to offer value to the members.
+And, I really like how they’re using their Facebook group pinned post to offer value to the members.

 Their pinned post talks about group rules which further drives members to the Fittr app if they wish to avail a free diet and training plan.
 I mean, who would not want to try that!